camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 A temporal value can be compared in a boolean expression with another temporal value of the same type.

 The `cycle` type is different from the other temporal types because it is not supported in the FEEL type system.

-Instead, it is defined as a function that returns the definition of the cycle as a string in the ISO 8601 format of a recurring time interval.
-The function expects two arguments: the number of repetitions and the recurring interval as duration.
-If the first argument is `null` or not passed in then the interval is unbounded (i.e. infinitely repeated).
+Instead, the `cycle` type is defined as a function that returns the definition of the cycle as a string in the ISO 8601 format of a recurring time interval.

+The function expects two arguments: the number of repetitions, and the recurring interval as duration.
+If the first argument is `null` or not passed in, the interval is unbounded (i.e. infinitely repeated).

 ```feel
 cycle(3, duration("PT1H"))